marianorivera93/python-api-challenge/README.md

 ## Background

 Whether financial, political, or social -- data's true power lies in its ability to answer questions definitively.
 So let's take what you've learned about Python requests, APIs, and JSON traversals to answer a fundamental question: "What's the weather like as we approach the equator?"

+This repository contains the VacationPy & WeatherPy folders which include the main Jupyter Notebook files used to perform the analysis.

 Now, we know what you may be thinking: _"Duh.
 It gets hotter..."_